-Solano Community College works closely with the UC, CSU, and independent institutions to create a seamless transition from SCC to the university.
+Solano Community College works closely with the UC, CSU, and independent higher education institutions to create a seamless transition from SCC to the higher education university.
 While Solano students may apply to any university, the college has particular guaranteed transfer admission programs with some universities.
 To participate in these programs students must meet specific G.P.A. and course requirements often times associated with their major.
-The University of California offers a Transfer Admission Guarantee (TAG) to all UC campuses with the exception of UC Berkeley and UCLA.
+The University of California offers a Transfer Admission Guarantee (TAG) to all UC campuses with the exception of UC Berkeley, UC Los Angeles and UC San Diego.